mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Ratchet Tree Operations

-The ratchet tree for an epoch describes the membership of a group in that epoch, providing public-key encryption keys that can be used to encrypt to subsets of the group as well as information to authenticate the members.
+The ratchet tree for an epoch describes the membership of a group in that epoch, providing public-key encryption (HPKE) keys that can be used to encrypt to subsets of the group as well as information to authenticate the members.
 In order to reflect changes to the membership of the group from one epoch to the next, corresponding changes are made to the ratchet tree.
 In this section, we